Stream Restoration & Innovative Stormwater

 - Progress reports must be completed at least every three (3) months detailing progress made towards each output in the scope of work.

 - Refer to the link on this page to download a fillable Progress Report form.
-Once completed and signed, the form can be uploaded to the grant agreement in GMS.
+Once completed and signed, the form can be uploaded to the grant agreement in the grant management system EBS.

-- Detailed instructions on submitting progress reports can be found in the GMS Help Document.
+- Detailed instructions on submitting progress reports can be found in the EBS Help Document.

 Step 3.
 Submit Claim (Reimbursement) Request

-Claims are submitted online through the GMS system.
+Claims are submitted online through the EBS system.
 Project costs as budgeted in the grant contract may only be incurred after the award date and prior to the grant contract expiration date.

 - Attach all backup documentation justifying the reported expenditures.